torleifg/bookquest/README.md

 ## Use the search engine

+The hybrid search is based on Reciprocal Rank Fusion (RRF), an algorithm used for combining multiple ranked lists of search results to improve the overall ranking quality, in this case to combine full-text and vector search results.

+### GUI

 Visit ```http://localhost:8080``` in the browser and watch the results as the metadata harvesting progresses.
 Enter a query for hybrid search or leave it blank for semantic similarity search (the first search hit will be a random choice and the rest will be semantically similar books).

-The hybrid search is based on Reciprocal Rank Fusion (RRF), an algorithm used for combining multiple ranked lists of search results to improve the overall ranking quality, in this case to combine full-text and vector search results.
+### API (build your own frontend)

+Visit ```http://localhost:8080/swagger-ui.html``` in the browser to read and/or download the OpenAPI specification.

 ## Gateway